Morning made better

 The Best Sources of Plant-based Protein

 One concern about switching to a plant-based diet that nearly everyone has is about getting enough protein.
 After all, it is an essential nutrient that is generally recognized as typically coming from meat.
-Protein is actually much more common than people think and comes from a variety of different sources.
+Protein is much more common than people think and comes from a variety of different sources.

 While it is true that for most people animal products are the most consistent form of protein in their diet, it is not the only option.
 Protein can actually be found in many different plants and plant-based products that are easily accessible.
 Once you start to explore, you will realize there are plenty of sources of protein in places that you never thought to look.
 There are many different sources of plant-based protein, you will have plenty of room to get creative with your meals and try new things.